ankaAR/bestiario5e/_creatures/flamewrath.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The flamewrath is a 7th-level spellcaster.
+***Lanzamiento de conjuros.*** The flamewrath is a 7th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
 It knows the following sorcerer spells:

-* Cantrips (at will): control flames, fire bolt, friends, light, minor illusion
+* Trucos (a voluntad): control flames, fire bolt, friends, light, minor illusion

 * 1st level (4 slots): burning hands, color spray, mage armor